-We do not have a military photo of Sonny, those photos were apparently lost when his mother died in 1981 and the estate was disposed of.
+This is the only known military photo of Sonny, most of those photos were apparently lost when his mother died in 1981 and the estate was disposed of.
 There is a photo of Sonny, taken near Vire, as he sits next to his foxhole.
 The photo was taken by MSG Winston Morris, who was visiting the 2nd Battalion aid station where Sonny was working.
 However, that photo was supposedly in Winston Morris' collection which was given to the Department of Military Affairs, Commonwealth of Virginia and has apparently gone missing.

 Sonny's body was repatriated in 1949.
 The family had to pick up the body from the train station.
 His cousin and aunt accompanied his mother, the cousin driving a truck to carry the casket and following the car driven by his mother.
 The right rear tire had a sidewall blow out, his cousin said that he could see it balloon before exploding but couldn't warn his aunt in time.
 There was nearly an accident.